-I suppose it is obvious that such behavior isn’t explained by political disagreement.
+I suppose it is obvious that such behaviour isn’t explained by political disagreement.
 There is a difference between thinking that someone is mistaken, and regressing to childhood just because you are subjected to hearing his opinion.

-Some writers have suggested a different explanation: That when they were growing up, these young persons were overprotected, overindulged, constantly told how special they were, and persuaded that if anything didn’t please them it must have been somebody’s fault.
+Some writers have suggested a different explanation: That when they were growing up, these young persons were overprotected, overindulged, constantly told how special they were, and persuaded that if anything didn’t please them, it must have been somebody’s fault.

 Maybe.
 We need some evidence here.
 But so long as we are guessing, let’s consider another possibility.